Welcome to Year 7

 The transitionary year is one in which new friendships are fostered, academic progress is supported and each individual personality is recognised and enhanced.
 A good start in Year 7 will lay down the foundations for successful learning throughout your educational journey.
 Every child matters at Loxford and we are proud of our inclusive approach for all children on the learning spectrum.
 Pupils will be supported in their learning by a form tutor, who has an overview of their learning and who will be able to offer advice and guidance.

-The Achievement Team Leader, Miss Stennett is responsible for the learning and achievement for the year group.
-Ms Lang is the Year 7 Care Team and is responsible for student welfare and is available to help students and parents with any concerns they have.
+The Achievement Team Leader, Mr Mohamed is responsible for the learning and achievement for the year group.
+Miss Boyse is the Year 7 Care Team and is responsible for student welfare and is available to help students and parents with any concerns they have.
 We are supported in our work by staff from Additional Education Needs (AEN) and English as an Additional Language (EAL).

 We have high expectations of all our students in terms of work and behaviour.
 Every student must follow the school Code of Conduct and must be in the right place, at the right time, doing the right thing.
 As a school, we are big believers in celebrating and recognising success and determination; a good work ethic and the motivation to do well will be rewarded with letters home, certificates and prizes.
 However, it is important to stress that sanctions are used when students do not meet our high standards.